 General and administrative expenses consist primarily of employee compensation, including stock-based compensation, and spending related to finance, information technology, human resource functions, consulting, legal, and professional service fees.
 Other general and administrative expenses include director and officer insurance premiums, investor relations costs, office-related expenses, facilities and equipment rentals, bad debt expense, travel expenses, and impairment expenses.
-We expect our general and administrative expenses will significantly increase in absolute dollars as we increase our headcount and expand administrative personnel to support our growth and operations as a public company including finance personnel and information technology services.
-Additionally, we anticipate increased legal expenses associated with our patent infringement litigation with Medtronic.
-We expect general and administrative expenses to decrease as a percentage of revenue primarily as, and to the extent, our revenue grows.
+We expect our general and administrative expenses will significantly increase in absolute dollars as we increase our headcount and expand administrative personnel to support our growth and operations.
+Additionally, we anticipate increased legal expenses associated with the Medtronic Litigation and the arbitration with AMF.
+We expect general and administrative expenses to decrease as a percentage of net revenue primarily as, and to the extent, our net revenue grows.